 Do not send or include any information in any email generated through this web site if you consider the information confidential or privileged.
 By submitting information by email or other communication in response to this web site, you agree that the communication does not create a lawyer-client relationship between you and the law firm and its lawyers and that any information submitted is not confidential and is not privileged.
 You further acknowledge that, unless the law firm subsequently enters into a lawyer-client relationship with you, any information you provide will not be treated as confidential and any such information may be used adversely to you and for the benefit of current or future clients of the law firm.

-During his career as a young labor lawyer, Isaac has second chaired a Sabine Pilot trial that reached a take nothing defense verdict and has obtained summary judgment granting outright dismissal on a workers’ compensation retaliation claim and on a national origin discrimination claim.
-Isaac has also second chaired an Administrative Law Judge hearing on a Surface Transportation Assistance Act retaliation claim leading to a dismissal of all claims.
-Isaac has also conducted numerous workplace investigations and one fatality investigation.
-Additionally, Isaac has successfully convinced the Department of Labor to dismiss a wage and hour investigation by challenging the department’s overtime calculations.
-Isaac has also cochaired a Temporary Injunction Hearing leading the court to dissolve a temporary restraining order prohibiting the employee from working during the holidays by arguing a non-compete agreement was unenforceable.
-Isaac represents employers in state court, federal court, arbitration, and against governmental entities such as the Department of Labor.
-Paso representing local municipalities and businesses.
+During his career as a labor and employment attorney, Isaac has second chaired a Sabine-Pilot jury trial that reached a take nothing defense verdict, obtained summary judgment granting outright dismissal on a workers’ compensation retaliation claim and on a national origin discrimination claim, and second-chaired an Administrative Law Judge retaliation hearing leading to dismissal of all claims.
+He has conducted numerous workplace investigations, including one involving a fatality, and successfully persuaded the Department of Labor to dismiss a wage-and-hour investigation by challenging its overtime calculations.
+He regularly handles non-compete disputes—successfully enforcing noncompete agreements on behalf of employers as well as overturning an injunction by showing a noncompete agreement was unenforceable.
+Isaac represents employers in state and federal court, arbitration, and before governmental entities such as the Department of Labor.

 EDUCATION